-In the first year of their training Students will engage with fundamentals of Voice including alignment, centring, breath awareness and usage, resonance, forward placement, pitch variation and articulation and learn to apply these skills through work on poetry, for example works by Yeats, Heaney, Boland, Kavanagh, Mahon, Kennelly etc and dramatic verse texts such as Goethe/Marlowe, Schiller, Racine, Weiss, Browning, earlier Ibsen, and appropriate texts by Lavery, Beckett, Heaney and Yeats.
+In the first year of their training Students will engage with fundamentals of Voice including alignment, centring, breath awareness and usage, breath support, safe phonation, resonance, forward placement, pitch variation and articulation and learn to apply these skills through text: firstly working on poetry, for example poems by Yeats, Heaney, Boland, Sinéad Morrissey, etc then dramatic verse texts such as Goethe, Marlowe, Schiller, Racine, and appropriate texts by Bryony Lavery, Zinnie Harris and Ai.
+They will then work on texts chorally.